 Immobilization and Rest

-Fibula stress fractures may be casted or splinted, and crutches are often used to reduce pain with walking for 1 to 2 weeks until you are able to bear full weight on your leg.
+Fibula stress fractures may be casted or splinted.
+Crutches are often used to reduce pain with walking for 1 to 2 weeks until you are able to bear full weight on your leg.
 Activities are generally resumed as pain decreases, under the specific guidance of your doctor.

 Closed reduction describes realignment of the ends of a broken bone without surgery.
 If the broken ends are close to their proper position, an orthopedic doctor uses her hands to realign the broken ends of your fibula bone to allow it to grow back together.
 A cast may be applied to keep the bones in place as they heal.

-Fibula fractures may require surgery, particularly if the bone pieces have moved far out of alignment or if the bone has broken into multiple pieces.
+A fibula fracture may require surgery, particularly if the bone pieces have moved far out of alignment or if the bone has broken into multiple pieces.
 Internal fixation refers to a surgical procedure used to realign and mechanically stabilize a severely broken bone.

 Nonunion can be treated conservatively with electrical stimulation and magnetic devices, or it may require surgery.
 The area of bone that was fractured may be removed or surgically stabilized with a plate.
 Bone grafting may be required to fill the space where the bone has not healed.

-- Canadian Journal of Surgery: Locked Plate Fixation of the Comminuted Distal Fibula -- A Biomechanical Study
+- Canadian Journal of Surgery: Locked Plate Fixation of the Comminuted Distal Fibula: A Biomechanical Study

-- International Orthopaedics: Nonunion of Fibula -- A Systematic Review
+- International Orthopaedics: Nonunion of Fibula: A Systematic Review

 - Archives of Orthopaedic and Trauma Surgery: Determinants of Outcome in Operatively and Non-Operatively Treated Weber-B Ankle Fractures